C10udN9n3/SE2-Launch-Fix-Fedora-Nvidia/README.md

 # SE2-Launch-Fix-Fedora-Nvidia
-This script was baked up for my issues trying to get SE2 to the main meny.
+This script was baked up for my issues trying to get SE2 to the main menu.
 I have wiped my compatdata and retested my script.

 NOTE: I only have my one desktop to test from.
 Nvidia card, AMD CPU.
 I feel as if this script could be beneficial to someone, so here it is.
 It took a lot of troubleshooting, wipes, and reinstalls to get the game to where it is now on my PC.